mike10004/cs-bridge-2020-hw-template/README.md

 This happens inside a `screen` session so that the input text is echoed to the output, as would happen in a tty.

+The `prepare.sh` command is executed when you're done writing all the code and need the filenames to satisfy the instructors' convention.
+Each `main.cpp` file is copied to the `stage` directory with a name of the form `${PREFIX}qN.cpp`, where `${PREFIX}` is the argument you supply to the script.

 ## License